owlchester/kanka-docs/docs/source/entities/characters.md

 Next up are [foreign fields](/entities/foreign-fields).
 Foreign fields are other entities in the campaign, and a way to interconnect the character with your world.

-* **Family**: the character's family.
-Note that only a single family can be selected.
+* **Families**: the character's families.
+A character can be in multiple families, but it's up to you to provide the drama.
 * **Location**: where the character is currently located.
 If filled in, this will show up in the location's characters subpage.
 * **Races**: the various races or kin of the character.
 A character can have multiple races.

 Let's continue with more fields available for characters.

 * **Entry**: this is where the character's description is written.
 Who are they, what are they doing, how do they fit inside the world you've created.
-* **Age**: this text field allows both numbers and text (like very old).
+* **Age**: this text field allows both numbers and text (ie "super-duper old").
 * **Gender**: the character's gender.
-Note that this field will suggest the 10 most used genders of your campaign as your campaign becomes more populated and diverse.
+Note that this field will [suggest](/features/suggestions) the 20 most used genders of your campaign as your campaign becomes more populated and diverse.
-* **Pronouns**: similar to the gender field, the 10 most used pronouns will be suggested for this field.
+* **Pronouns**: similar to the gender field, the 20 most used pronouns will be suggested for this field.
 * **Dead**: Selecting this option will add a small skull icon to the character's name in various lists and interfaces.
 * **Tags**: this is to categorise your character to be able to quickly find similar characters in the future (for example player characters, warlocks, bbegs).
-* **Image**: you can either select an image from your device, or give the URL of a website, and Kanka will try and download the image and attach it to the character.
+* **Image**: you can either select an image from your device,  give the URL of a website, and Kanka will try and download the image and attach it to the character, or select an image from the [gallery](/features/campaigns/gallery).
 * **Privacy**: lastly, for members of the campaign's admin role, the Privacy field.
 Is selected, this character won't be visible to members outside of the campaign's admin role.